mrkaleArduinoLib/gbj_appeeprom/README.md

 #### Description
 The method sanitizes and saves to EEPROM the provided time period in milliseconds for publishing to IoT platform.
-- Method sanitizes provided value by limiting it to the range from minimal to maximal value.
+- Method sanitizes provided value by setting it to the default value if it is outside of range from minimal to maximal value.
 - Method stores the sanitized value in the parameter cache.
 - Method really saves the sanitized value to EEPROM only if it is new, i.e., it differs from value stored in cache before.